 Your new servicer would have to perform a massive amount of work while Nelnet is suing the Department of Education to delay the transition, thus making the switchover more uncertain.

-Student loan servicer chaos could force extend student loan relief
+Student loan servicer chaos likely caused another extension of the pandemic student loan relief

-Before the end of the year, save a PDF or take pictures on your phone (and save to the cloud) of your payment history to-date.
-Don’t stress about this proof though, because your NSLDS record won’t be affected by a servicer change and shows your PSLF payment count up until the last time you submitted an Employer Certification Form (ECF).
+Before the end of the year, save a PDF or take pictures of your payment history to-date and save to the cloud.
+Don’t stress about this proof though.
+A servicer change won’t affect your NSLDS record.
+It shows your PSLF payment count up until the last time you submitted an Employer Certification Form (ECF).
 To be safe, go ahead and submit a new ECF form by November 1 to get your PSLF payments counted to-date as well.

-You can also download up-to-date information on all of your federal loans on studentaid.gov through the “My Aid” page by clicking on “My Aid Data.”
+You can also download up-to-date information on all of your federal loans on studentaid.gov through the “My Aid” page.
+Click on “My Aid Data.”
 This information is what we typically ask our clients to reference to verify information on their loan types, loan origination dates, interest rates and other information.

 For non-PSLF borrowers